· 9 min read

 NOTE

 A common complaint about using Vim on colemak is that the “h”, “j”, “k”, and “l” positions are all meant for the index finger, and in hard-to-reach positions.
 I think it’s inevitable because for keys such as “j” or “k”, it doesn’t appear that often in English.
 That being said, I don’t find this a problem because I don’t use the “h”, “j”, “k”, “l” that much.
+This is a sign to improve your Vim game.

 Colemak DH is a variant of Colemak, by switching the positions of some keys.
 It is a combination of 2 mods: the curl and angle mod.
 Curl mod favours curls over lateral stretches, making it more comfortable to type words such as “the”.
-The angle mod is mainly targetted at staggered boards, to make it more comfortable typing keys on the bottom row.
+The angle mod is mainly targeted at staggered boards, to make it more comfortable typing keys on the bottom row.

-Finally, there’s Colemak DH Wide introduces greater separation between the left and right hand, by moving keys on the right-hand side one space to the right.
+Finally, Colemak DH Wide introduces greater separation between the left and right hand, by moving keys on the right-hand side one space to the right.
 Colemak DH Wide makes it more comfortable to type arr[i] (imo).
 Also, my hands can be a bit further apart which is a good feeling.

 Maintaining friendship with QWERTY

 Occasionally, I’ll still have to use a QWERTY keyboard, such as practical exams using school computer (which is in QWERTY btw), or using other people’s computer.
-Inevitably, after learning an alt layout, your QWERTY typing speed will decrease.
+Inevitably, after learning an alternate layout, your QWERTY typing speed will decrease.
 However, it can easily be re-learned.
 As of now, I type around 80 wpm on QWERTY now which is good enough for me.

-I do have a few tips that help me switch between QWERTY and an alt layout.
+I do have a few tips that help me switch between QWERTY and an alternate layout.
 The most effective way is to use different physical keyboards for each layout.
 However, if you do not have the capability to have two different physical keyboards, like me, here are the other ideas that I adopt.
 Firstly, I have a different resting position on QWERTY.
 Due to the key frequencies, it makes sense to put the left hand on “aser”, and the right hand on “niop”.
 Secondly, I use my left thumb for space on the alt layout, and right thumb for space on QWERTY.
 Despite these efforts to separate the muscle memory, sometimes I still confuse the layouts.
 I might be typing in QWERTY and reach for a Colemak key.

 Back to Blog